 Overall, Mother’s Kitchen is an unforgettable experience which you will hold with you forever.
 And after seeing the faces that suffer true hardship, changes that you thought were not possible will be made in your own self.
 Such is the beauty of service like Mother's Kitchen.

-This meal is served outdoors on the 3rd Sunday of the month.
-We start cooking at 8:00 A.M. and serve at 10:00 A.M.
+This meal is served outdoors on the 2nd Sunday of the month.
+We start cooking at 9:30 A.M. and serve at 11:00 A.M.
 All are welcome to participate in Mother's Kitchen.
+You can come either for cooking or serving or both.
 Email is sent out regularly announcing Mother's Kitchen activities for the month.
 We experience such joy cooking together.
 Please come try it out.

 Email Visala Hohlbein or call 206-784-6374 for information.